Liu-Qiming/iTRI-QA/README.md

-# ChatGPT-powered Bio-Medical Research Tool
+# iTRI(Interactive Trained Research Innovator)-GPT, a ChatGPT-powered Bio-Medical Research Tool

-Welcome to the repository of the ChatGPT-powered research tool designed to enhance bio-medical scientific discoveries.
+Welcome to the repository of iTRI-GPT designed to enhance bio-medical scientific discoveries.
 This innovative tool leverages existing datasets from population studies to provide a sophisticated analysis platform.

 ## Overview